antonydenyer/antonydenyer.github.io/_posts/2024-06-04-block-proposer-inclusion-lists.md

 No hard fork required.
 The only changes needed are in the relay spec, the consensus layer client and some minor changes in the execution client.

-Downsides, the only downside I can foresee is that relays may be leaking some information to other block builders.
+The only downside I can foresee is that relays may be leaking some information to other block builders.

+Minor changes to clients

+Minor changes to relay infrastructure

+# Conclusing

-bla bla something inteligent just implement it!
+bla bla something inteligent just implement it what's the worse that can happen!